dappforce/subsocial-docs/docs/basics/glossary/Overview.md

 Downvoting is a reaction to a post that signals you do not like it.
 The number of downvotes a post has received is visible to everyone.

 ## Sharing
 Sharing a post is similar to retweeting a tweet on Twitter.
-You can add a comment along with it when you share that will be easily visible.
+You can add an easily visible comment along with it when you share it.
-Sharing a post is similar to a post, as posts must be shared to Spaces.
+Sharing a post is similar to a post, as posts must be shared in to Spaces.
 Shares can also be upvoted, downvoted, commented on, and shared.

 ## Feed
 Your feed is a collection of posts from Spaces that you follow.